5 Civic Engagement Examples to Help Reinvigorate Collaboration and Communication in Your Neighborhood

 In general, civic engagement consists of the ways civic groups participate in public life to improve their communities, shape their identities, and plan for their futures.
 Voting is a simple example.
 But others abound, and they all reflect a vibrant expression of the democratic process.

-For this article, civic engagement is how citizens communicate and collaborate with their government to help improve their community.
+For the purposes of this article, civic engagement means how citizens communicate and collaborate with their government to help improve their community.

 Engaged Citizens Communicate and Collaborate to Improve Their Lives